Correspondent, 60 MINUTES

-Stahl's two reports from the Middle East in the fall of 2010, "Unfinished Business" about Iraq, and "City of David," about the Israeli-Palestinian conflict, were honored by the Overseas Press Club for Best Interpretation on International Affairs.
-Early that year, her exclusive report on the "Bloom Box," a potentially revolutionary alternative energy device, made news and waves on the Internet for weeks.
-Her reporting on the life of a young, musical savant won her an Edward R. Murrow award for feature reporting for her 2008 follow-up on Rex Lewis-Clack.
-Her interviews with the families of the Duke Lacrosse players exonerated in a rape case and with Nancy Pelosi before she became the first woman to become Speaker of the House were big scoops for "60 Minutes" and CBS News in 2007.
-She won an Emmy for her timely interview of Hewlett-Packard head Pattie Dunn in 2006.
-Her other exclusive "60 Minutes" interviews with former Bush administration officials Paul O'Neill and Richard Clarke ranked among the biggest news stories of 2004.
-She was the first to report that Al Gore would not run for president, in a "60 Minutes" interview broadcast in 2002.
+Her interviews with the families of the Duke Lacrosse players exonerated in a racial rape case and with Nancy Pelosi before she became the first woman to become speaker of the house were big scoops for 60 MINUTES and CBS News in 2007.
+Her other exclusive 60 MINUTES interviews with former Bush administration officials Paul O'Neill and Richard Clarke ranked among the biggest news stories of 2004.
+In a December 2002 interview with Al Gore, Stahl was the first to report that he would not run for president.

-Prior to joining "60 Minutes," Stahl served as CBS News White House correspondent during the Carter and Reagan presidencies and part of the term of George H. W. Bush.
-Her reports appeared frequently on the "CBS Evening News," first with Walter Cronkite, then with Dan Rather, and on other CBS News broadcasts.
+Prior to joining 60 MINUTES, Stahl served as CBS News White House correspondent during the Carter and Reagan presidencies and part of the term of George H. W. Bush.
+Her reports appeared frequently on the CBS EVENING NEWS, first with Walter Cronkite, then with Dan Rather, and on other CBS News broadcasts.

-During much of that time, she also served as moderator of "Face the Nation," CBS News' Sunday public-affairs broadcast (September 1983-May 1991).
-For "Face the Nation," she interviewed such newsmakers as Margaret Thatcher, Boris Yeltsin, Yasir Arafat and virtually every top U.S. official, including George H. W. Bush and Vice President Dan Quayle.
+During much of that time, she also served as moderator of Face the Nation, CBS News' Sunday public-affairs broadcast (September 1983-May 1991).
+For Face the Nation, she interviewed such newsmakers as Margaret Thatcher, Boris Yeltsin, Yasir Arafat and virtually every top U.S. official, including George H. W. Bush and Vice President Dan Quayle.

 Stahl anchored several CBS News documentaries, including “The Politics of Cancer” and “In the Red Blues,” about the budget deficit, both for “CBS Reports.”

-Stahl was born December 16, 1941, in Swampscott, Mass., and was graduated cum laude in 1963 from Wheaton College, where she served on the board of trustees.
+Stahl was born Dec.
+16, 1941, in Swampscott, Mass., and was graduated cum laude in 1963 from Wheaton College, where she served on the board of trustees.
 She currently serves on the board of the New York City Ballet.
 She and her husband, author Aaron Latham, live in New York.
 They have a daughter, Taylor.